Digital Nomad Life in Costa Rica

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "In Costa Rica, you must be a resident of the country to qualify for CAJA also know as the national socialized medicine.
 Additionally, this is not an option but a requirement of your residency here.
 The monthly fee is calculated based on your income.
 The local clinic also known as EBAIS is centrally located.
 If you are in the area, familiarize yourself with it's location.
 If you are not a resident, there are several private care physicians in the area and they are well educated and professional.
 If you do not speak Spanish, there are many that are bilingual.
 I know of at least one that has a 24 hour facility for emergencies.
 Additionally, specialists from the Central Valley visit these private care facilities on a monthly basis so if you need specialized care, it is available.
-At present, a general office visit in a private care facility is $40-$45," said one digital nomad in Playa Jaco.
+At present, a general office visit in a private care facility is $40-$45," explained one digital nomad living in Playa Jaco, Costa Rica.

 Get Quote